imakash1997/Data_Analyst_Unguided_Projects_Portfolio/Walmart-Store-Sales-Forecasting/README.md

   - Weekly Sales - sales for the given department in the given store
   - Is Holiday - whether the week is a special holiday week

-- test.csv: This file is identical to train.csv, except we have withheld the weekly sales.
+- <b>test.csv:</b> This file is identical to train.csv, except we have withheld the weekly sales.
 You must predict the sales for each triplet of store, department, and date in this file.
-- features.csv: This file contains additional data related to the store, department, and regional activity for the given dates.
+- <b>features.csv:</b> This file contains additional data related to the store, department, and regional activity for the given dates.
 It contains the following fields:
   - Store - the store number
   - Date - the week
   - Temperature - average temperature in the region